EiadurRahman/thingESP_micropython/README.md

 ## Contributions

 Contributions and feedback are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or create a pull request on.
+If you encounter any issues or have suggestions for improvements, please open an issue or create a pull request on github.